Mandeville lakefront cleaning up and making repairs after Ida

-MANDEVILLE, La — Hurricane Ida’s surge no longer covers Lakeshore Drive in Mandeville.
+MANDEVILLE, La.
+(WGNO) — Hurricane Ida’s surge no longer covers Lakeshore Drive in Mandeville.
 The storm’s water and wind left a layer of mud in the area along with all kinds of wind damage.

 For many of the buildings that were sufficiently raised, the job of cleaning the storm’s mud simply requires a little pressure washing below the buildings.
 But lower buildings now have missing windows and doors from the storm surge, and the mud covers much of what’s inside them.